Popp1nFresh/Popp1nFresh.github.io/about.md

 ---

 <p class="message">
   Hey there!
-This Jekyll theme is based of Hyde...See below for more information.
+This Jekyll theme is based of Hyde.
+See below for more information.
 </p>

 TEXT TEXT TEXT